 (click to enlarge graphic)

 The Pokémon Go sensation is only beginning, and so are the mind-blowing Pokémon Go statistics surrounding the game.
 Everything from record-setting download rates to unprecedented usage and engagement rates have occurred since the initial release.
 Only time will tell where the app will go, but the rumored updates and potential for 7 Pokémon generations worth of game-play make Pokémon Go a game not to take lightly.
-Dataminers recently discovered lines of code in the recent update to suggest “daily quests” are a possibility for a future update.
+Dataminers discovered lines of code in the recent updates leading to “daily quests”.
+More reports surfaced that revealed Pokémon Go earned $1 Billion in a little over 6 months.

 Pokémon Go players earn experience points through tasks such as catching Pokémon, hatching eggs, and visiting PokéStops.
 Once a Pokémon Go player earns enough experience points to reach level 5, they may join one of three teams: Mystic, Instinct, or Valor.